Bubble mapping with the Square Kilometer Array -- I. Detecting galaxies with Euclid, JWST, WFIRST and ELT within ionized bubbles in the intergalactic medium at z>6: How the ionizing photon budget within IGM bubbles is tied to properties of bubble galaxies

 Bubble galaxies may be identified either in an imaging/photometry survey or through spectroscopy.
 For a given telescope and a fixed total observing time, photometry will typically reach deeper, but drop-out criteria (or photometric redshifts based on an SED fit from multiband data) have the drawback of not allowing very accurate redshift information.
 For a typical broadband drop-out criterion, the redshift error will be $\Delta(z)\approx 1$.
 This should be compared to the size of ionized IGM bubbles, which for a spherical 1000 cMpc$^3$ bubble, will cover a line-of-sight depth that at $z=6$--10 will be $\Delta(z)\approx 0.03$--0.06.
 Hence, an imaging survey runs the risk of misidentifying galaxies located in the foreground or background as bubble members.
 A spectroscopic survey, on the other hand, would only need a relatively low spectral resolution of $R=\lambda/\Delta(\lambda)\gtrsim 200$ to reach the redshift accuracy required to identify the bubble membership of a given galaxy through the detection of an identified emission line.

-How significant is the risk of misidentifications in a photometric survey?
+How substantial is the risk of misidentifications in a photometric survey?
 This depends on the redshift of the bubble targeted.
-From the WFIRST or JWST detection limits in Fig.~\ref{Ngal_fesc}, we see that the number of detectable galaxies within a bubble of fixed size changes by no more than a factor of $\approx 3$ between $z\approx 7$ and $z\approx 10$ if a constant $\langle f_\mathrm{esc} \rangle$ is assumed.
+From the detection limits in Fig.~\ref{Ngal_fesc}, we see that the number of detectable galaxies above a certain luminosity limit, within a bubble of fixed size, changes by no more than a factor of $\approx 3$ between $z\approx 7$ and $z\approx 10$ if a constant $\langle f_\mathrm{esc} \rangle$ is assumed.
 At the same time, the ambient number density of galaxies above a certain threshold luminosity drops by an order of magnitude between these redshifts \citep{Bouwens15}.
 This leads to a situation (schematically illustrated in Figure~\ref{schematic_los}) where the number of interlopers in a drop-out survey towards a given bubble will be much greater towards the end of reionization ($z\approx 7$) than at earlier stages ($z\approx 10$).